-The state pension was overhauled – and a brand-new flat rate ushered in – on 6 April 2016.
-But not everybody has benefited, including millions of older men and women who have already retired.
+The state pension was overhauled – and a brand-new flat-rate pension ushered in – on 6 April 2016.
+But not everybody has benefited, including millions of older men and women who had already retired.

 Our guide will help you understand whether you're on the old or new state pension system, explain how much you're likely to get and show you how you can boost it.

 In this guide